RanushVimantha/ForeSight/README.md

 - Make sure `.env` values match DB credentials.
 - Backend sync issues?
 Delete and recreate `foresight_db`.
 - AI not responding?
 Check if `http://localhost:5001` is reachable.
+- Make sure you have python version `Python 3.11.9 or below`.
+DO NOT INSTALL THE LATEST VERSION IT DOESN'T SUPPORT WITH THE CURRENT MODEL.

 ---